Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 Some devices require that you keep the power button pressed from power on until the firmware is copied to the USB drive and the device restarts.
 Some other devices require that you press the right/settings key while pressing the power key for the USB drive to become available.

-If something goes wrong, press the reset switch next to the USB connector and repeat the previous procedure.
+If something goes wrong, press the reset switch next to the USB connector of your device and repeat the previous procedure.
 You can recover your device with the [original firmware](firmware).

 If you are unable to install Rad Pro on your device, or your device becomes unresponsive, follow the [FNIRSI GC-01 alternative installation instructions](install-stlink.md).